Visiting Bodoland in Assam? Read This Bodoland Travel Guide and get answers to all your questions!

-Exploring offbeat places remains my biggest fascination as a full-time traveller.
-And when those offbeat destinations are rich in culture, history and natural beauty too, things become even more interesting.
+Exploring offbeat places remains my biggest fascination.
+And when those destinations are rich in culture, history and natural beauty too, things become even more interesting.
 Bodoland, for me, was one such place.

-So out of my nearly 5-day travel in Bodoland (three days at Dwijing and two days at Manas National Park) here’s what I recommend you see and do in Bodoland, Assam…
+And out of my nearly 5-day trip (three days at Dwijing Festival and two days at Manas National Park) here’s what I recommend you see and do in Bodoland, Assam…

-What To See In Bodoland: Popular Tourist Places
+What To See And Do In Bodoland, Assam

-Think of the Hornbill festival in Nagaland, that’s what Dwijing is for Bodoland, in Assam.
+Think of the Hornbill festival in Nagaland, that’s what Dwijing Festival is for Bodoland, in Assam.

 At the festival ground, expect cultural dance/music performances, local games, adventure activities, art exhibitions, and a lot of food.
-To make it even more interesting, some big-time talent and celebrities like Mika and Vishal Shekhar are also invited every year.
+To make it even more interesting, celebrities like Mika & Vishal Shekhar are also invited every year.

-From Guwahati, the site of Dwijing festival is located some four hours’ drive away.
+From Guwahati, the site of Dwijing Festival is located some four hours’ drive away.
 Read more, here: Dwijing Festival.

 Manas National Park extends itself into Bhutan where it is known as the Royal Manas National Park.